pherosiden/doseffects/wc/readme.txt

 variables to be set up correctly.
 These variables differ slightly depending on the host platform (DOS, OS/2, Win32).
 The common variables are:

  - PATH     - points to directories containing Open Watcom executables
  - WATCOM   - points to the directory where Open Watcom is installed and is used by various Open Watcom tools to locate files
  - EDPATH   - points to VI/VIW configuration files
  - INCLUDE  - points to directories containing header files used by the C/C++ compilers
  - LIB      - points to directories containing library files; note that Open Watcom linker is able to locate Open Watcom runtime libraries without this variable
- - ...HELP   - points to the directory on the CDROM drive where help files are located.
+ - WWINHELP - points to the directory on the CDROM drive where help files are located.
 This may minimize hard disk space requirements

 DOS specifics